manminusone/20x2chi-slides/README.md

 ### General slide HTML format

 Each slide consists of one or more layers, each of which are displayed one at a time.
-Each layer has an integer **z-index** value that increases  When all layers have been displayed, the whole slide fades out, and the program moves on to the next slide.
+Each layer has an integer **z-index** value such that every successive layer is over the previous one(s).
+When all layers have been displayed, the whole slide fades out, and the program moves on to the next slide.

 An example slide might look like this: